FBI releases video of 'delusional' Navy Yard shooter

 At the Pentagon, Deputy Defense Secretary Ashton Carter offered details on reviews meant to identify and close security gaps revealed by the shooting.
 His timeline included a Defense Department-wide report to be ready in December.

-Carter acknowledged surprise at how Alexis' 2007 background check failed to mention a 2004 shooting.
+Carter acknowledged surprise at how Alexis' 2007 background check failed to mention a 2004 shooting, a detail the Navy disclosed on Monday.
 Alexis had used a gun to blow out car tires in Seattle three years before he joined the Navy and applied for a 10-year "secret" security clearance.

 "What certainly caught my eye and the secretary's eye is exactly that kind of thing: evidence that there was behavior well before the Washington Navy Yard incident," Carter said.